Skip to content

 1. Walk through your last full year's booking data.
 Identify the three quietest weeks and the three most surprising strong weeks.
 The strong ones tell you what already works.

 2. Design one "hero" shoulder-season product.
 Not ten things.
 One thing.
 Name it, price it, build a landing page for it.
+(Naming the moment is the start of Experience Design.)

 3. Make October-November 2026 the pilot.
 Measure everything.
 Iterate for spring 2027.